SPF-OST/pytrnsys/docs/guide/config_file.rst

     Year of the simulation that is used for processing.
 0 is the first year, 1 the second year and so on.
     If the value is set to -1 pytrnsys will use the last 12 months of the simulation for processing.

-``firstMonthUsed`` ([0,1,2,3,..,11], default 6)
+``firstMonth`` (["January", "February", "Mach", ..., "December"], default "January")
     Month in the chosen year where the 12-month processing period begins.
-If the value is e.g. 6 July to June will be analysed.
+If the value is e.g. "November" November to October will be analysed.

 Paths